EdwardPhaniOS/CoursesApp/README.md

 # CoursesApp
-Example for using Navigation Bar and Stream Youtube video
+Example for using Navigation Bar and presenting Youtube video